edwin/camel-native-gateway/readme.md

 ### Timeouts

-Requests to downstream services timeout after 2 seconds, preventing resource exhaustion.
+Requests to downstream services have both connect and socket timeouts configured to 2 seconds (via downstream.http.connectTimeout and downstream.http.socketTimeout), preventing resource exhaustion.